Groveport, Ohio

 Groveport is a city in Franklin County, Ohio, United States.
 It is a suburb of Columbus.
 The population was 6,009 at the 2020 census.

-Groveport was the hometown of John Solomon Rarey, a 19th-century horse whisperer, and developer of the Rarey technique for rehabilitating horses.

 History

-Groveport had its start as a single entity in 1846 when the neighboring rival towns of Wert's Grove and Rareysport merged.
-These towns were located along the Ohio-Erie Canal.
+Groveport had its start as a single entity in 1846 when the neighboring rival towns of Wert's Grove and Rarey's Port merged.
+These towns were located along the Ohio and Erie Canal.
 The city was incorporated as a village in 1847.
 A post office called Groveport has been in operation since 1847.
 The city is the location of the Groveport Log House, which was built in 1815 and moved in 1974 to a location near Groveport Cemetery.